-Please refer to the following link for a comprehensive view of RETSD's code of conduct: code_conduct.d1fdf4258.pdf (windows.net)
+Please refer to the following link for a comprehensive view of RETSD's code of conduct: Code of Conduct (retsd.mb.ca)

-VIOLENCE THREAT RISK ASSESSMENT
+VIOLENCE THREAT RISK ASSESSMENT (VTRA)

 RETSD believes the best learning and behaving takes place in a safe, caring, and respectful environment.
 All threats to student and staff safety must be taken seriously.